 When the final number was entered, my net worth stood at slightly over $1.2 million.

 Most people would be excited if they discovered they were a millionaire.
 I was numb.
 I didn’t know what to think.

 I was also depressed.
 Deep down I expected there would be some kind of positive feeling when I crossed the magical barrier.
 But, nothing.
 I was still me.
 I did not feel rich and certainly didn’t want to sell my tax practice.
 I enjoyed what I was doing.

 And this depressed me the most.
-When I was a child I always wanted to be a millionaire and now that the goal was reached it didn’t make me feel different.
+When I was a child I always wanted to be a millionaire so I didn’t have to work and now that the goal was reached it didn’t make me feel any different.
 What was I going to do now?

 I shared the good news with Mrs. Accountant.
 She smiled and said, “That’s nice” as she went back to tending our first daughter, one year old at the time.
 Even my wife didn’t think it was all that big of a deal.

 It became clear quickly why I wasn’t feeling the glory.
 In my mind the million had to be liquid, as in stocks, bonds, mutual funds and bank deposits.
 Much of my net worth was in income producing assets: a business and investment properties.